Griffin family: Meg Griffin

-Megatron "Meg" Griffin, voiced by Mila Kunis.
+Megan "Meg" Griffin, voiced by Mila Kunis.
 Meg is a self-conscious and emotionally vulnerable teenage girl.
 She is currently 18 years old and enrolled at James Woods Regional High School.
 Her numerous insecurities cause her to desperately try to be part of the "in-crowd", but this only results in her getting rebuffed by Connie D'Amico, the bullying head cheerleader of her school.
-Initially valued to the family in earlier seasons, her standing in the family's "pecking order" is now much more similar to that of the stereotypical "middle child" (despite being the oldest of the Griffin children by age) such as being the butt of Peter's jokes due to her "homeliness" and lack of self-confidence, despite frequently proving to be more responsible and reasonable than the rest of the family.
-Although there is one episode where she is sent to prison.
-Despite all this, Meg has proven in various episodes throughout the show that she is surprisingly more talented, most notably in terms of music and even sports than her family usually bothers to realize.
+Initially valued to the family in earlier seasons, her standing in the family's "pecking order" is now much more similar to that of the stereotypical "middle child" (despite being the oldest of the Griffin children by age) such as being the butt of Peter's jokes due to her "homeliness" and lack of self-confidence, despite frequently proving to be more responsible and reasonable than the rest of the family, although there is one episode where she is sent to prison.
+Despite all this, Meg has proven in various episodes throughout the show that she is surprisingly more talented, most notably in terms of music and even sports, than her family usually bothers to realize.
 However, another student named Neil Goldman has a crush on her.

 At times, she has been shown to be so self-conscious about herself that she engaged in dangerous sexual behavior just for attention.

 Chris Griffin

 Christopher Cross "Chris" Griffin, voiced by Seth Green.
 Chris is a friendly and laid-back teenage boy.
 Physically, he is a younger version of Peter, but intellectually, he often shows better potential, as shown from moments of articulation and coherence within his speech, and makes good points when especially talking about films, TV series, actors and actresses, etc. Similar to Meg, Chris deals with the problems that most teenage boys face: acne, girls, and school.
 He is currently 15 years old and, like Meg, is enrolled at James Woods Regional High School.
-On the volume 1 DVD box set, it stated that Chris "would not hurt a fly, unless it landed on his hot dog".
+On the volume 1 DVD box set, it's stated that Chris "would not hurt a fly, unless it landed on his hot dog".
 Chris is also willing to take drastic measures to get what he wants or needs, especially when it comes to getting good grades.
 He, at one point, believed that he got a bad grade on a mathematics test when he tickled his brain by sticking an army man's rifle into his nose and accidentally puncturing a lobe.